alvarogarcia7/quakk-kata-java/README.md

   * stopping the client: ``Stop!``

 Note: this client is designed for power users: all commands are assumed to be correct.
-If you slip and type "Johhn" instead of "John", the system assumes you wanted to indicate "Johnn" (otherwise, should have typed "John")
+If you slip and type "Johhn" instead of "John", the system assumes you wanted to indicate "Johhn" (otherwise, should have typed "John")

 ### Sample